samrocketman/blog/_posts/2020-10-18-github-migrate-master-to-main-branch.md

     GNU bash, version 4.4.20(1)-release (x86_64-pc-linux-gnu)
     openjdk version "1.8.0_265" 64-Bit

-# Locally mirror all GitHub projects.
+# Locally mirror source GitHub projects

 I created [cloneable][cloneable] for backing up my GitHub.
 I'm going to use it in order to clone all projects.